Day 28, Post-Spleen Rupture/Splenectomy

 - CoQ10: A heart supplement for underlying cardiac issues like dilated cardiomyopathy (which Cat has).
 Affiliate link from Amazon: https://amzn.to/4hwi3sY

-Additionally, in an online consult, another vet recommended Stasis Breaker, an herbal formula for treating tumors, which I also get from WellPetDispensary.
+Later, I started her on another recommended supplement, Stasis Breaker, which is an herbal formula for treating tumors, which I also get from WellPetDispensary.

 We’ve since added Rx Renal Canine and Proviable for kidney and gut health, respectively, alongside a balanced, vet-approved nutritional regimen that I’ll cover in another post soon.